ScriptedSnark/GSChaos/gamedir/README.txt

 ADDITIONAL INFO
 ==============
-- !!!Chaos UI rendering is not visible in OBS scene if third-party overlays checkbox is unchecked (doesn't matter if you capture hl.exe as a window, not game)!!!
+- !!!Chaos UI rendering is not visible in OBS scene (if chaos_draw_as_overlay is enabled) if third-party overlays checkbox is unchecked (doesn't matter if you capture hl.exe as a window, not game)!!!
 - Save your game more often because of potential softlocks/crashes

 CVARS AND COMMANDS